How to make pork scratchings at home in your oven.

 Click here to read more about pork scratchings on a low carb/keto diet.
 Remember, if you don't have an oven or would rather use a frying pan, this is also possible, we have the perfect frying pan method too!

-Below are a few quick links to recommended equipment that you may need for cooking perfect pork scratchings at home on the oven.
-We can't find any links to the roasting dish that we used.
-It was given to us as a gift and sadly dropped on the floor, where it broke in two!
+Below are a few quick links to some recommended equipment that you may need for cooking perfect pork scratchings at home on the oven.
+We can't find any links to the actual roasting dish that we used.
+It was given to us as a gift and I sadly dropped on the floor.
+It's now in two pieces!
+These links are affiliate links so we may make a few pennies when you buy something, which will help us pay our web hosting costs.
+Thank You.

 Le Creuset Enamelled Cast Iron Roasting Dish